-Definition: Clustered Regularly Interspaced Short Palindromic Repeat or CRISPR was identified in a bacterial defence system.
+Definition: Clustered Regularly Interspaced Short Palindromic Repeat or CRISPR was identified in a prokaryotic defence system.
 CRISPR are sections of genetic code containing short repetitions of base sequences followed by spacer DNA segments.

-The bacteria are able to capture short nucleic acid sequences from invading pathogens and integrate them in the CRISPR loci amidst the repeats.
-Small RNAs, produced by transcription of these loci, can then guide a set of bacterial endonucleases to cleave the genomes of invading pathogens.
+Identified in archaea and bacteria, short nucleic acid sequences are captured from invading pathogens and integrated in the CRISPR loci amidst the repeats.
+Small RNAs, produced by transcription of these loci, can then guide a set of endonucleases to cleave the genomes of future invading pathogens.

 What is CRISPR/Cas9?

 Definition: CRISPR/Cas9 is an RNA-guided gene editing platform derived from streptococcus pyogenes using an endonuclease (Cas9) and synthetic guide RNA to introduce a double strand break at a specific location within the genome.

 Cas9 was the first of several nucleases discovered that enable CRISPR gene editing.
 The CRISPR-Cas9 gene editing system has since been adapted into a powerful tool that puts genome editing into the mainstream.

 In the laboratory, editing is achieved by transfecting a cell with the Cas 9 protein along with a specially designed guide RNA (gRNA) that directs the cut through hybridization with its matching genomic sequence.
 When the cell repairs that break, errors can occur to generate a gene knockout or additional genetic modifications can be introduced.
 Our CRISPR technology is particularly good for the efficient generation of complete knockout of genes on multiple alleles.